-- Assure that adequate water supplies and potable water facilities meeting the adopted level of service (LOS) shall be in place and available to serve new development no later than the issuance of a building permit.
-(Infrastructure Element, Policy 1.1.7). - The City of Sunrise, in cooperation with the appropriate federal, state, county and other local governmental agencies, shall encourage the appropriate coordinated level of service facilities and services.
-The City of Sunrise shall continue to provide utility services to governments with which the City has executed agreements and will continue to exchange information with surrounding local governments regarding relevant relative items that affect affecting the standing of such service agreements (Intergovernmental Coordination Element, Objective 1.2; Policy 1.2.5.4).
+The City of Sunrise, in cooperation with the appropriate federal, state, county and other local governmental agencies, shall encourage the appropriate coordinated level of service facilities and services.
+The City of Sunrise shall continue to provide utility services to governments with which the City has executed agreements and will continue to exchange information with surrounding local governments regarding relative items affecting the standing of such service agreements (Intergovernmental Coordination Element, Objective 1.2; Policy 1.2.4).